DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Tycho W. Peterson - JPMorgan Securities LLC

 Hey.
 Thanks.
 Mark, maybe I want to follow up on that last point.
 I think a key point in the debate is just how fast the Sirona business can grow.
-That's hopefully dependent (25:28) on CAD/CAM, had been growing mid to high-single-digits prior to the merger.
-I'm curious as to what your view is of the steady-state growth of the Sirona businesses.
+That's heavily dependent on CAD/CAM, had been growing mid to high-single-digits prior to the merger.
+I'm curious as to what your view is of the steady-state growth of the Sirona business is.
 What your view is on potential reacceleration there?
 Is that dependent on new products to reaccelerate the growth?
 And if you could also maybe just talk about the context of that business and increasing competition from the scanner players, that might be helpful too.

 Mark A. Thierer - DENTSPLY SIRONA, Inc.

 Okay, Tycho.
 Thanks for the questions.
 So I was in Bensheim, I mentioned, with our whole leadership team.
 I had a chance to walk through the factory where we make the CEREC gear, all of the imaging gear, and it is staggering to see what we've built.
-And so this is the future of the business.
+And so, this is the future of the business.
 This is the future of the industry.
 And we do see growth in CAD/CAM.
 I do believe we continue to lead digital dentistry broadly.
 And the market is headed in this direction.
-We see growth in both CAD/CAM as well as the image capture and the whole technology that front ends this.
+We see growth in both CAD/CAM as well as the image capture and the whole technology that front-ends this.

 And so we're making big bets in this area, part of the area that I talked about in terms of R&D prioritization.
 And when we align our investment dollars opposite growth opportunities, this is where we're going to have outsized investment in terms of new product development.
 I think one thing I'd like to share is actually – it's anecdotal, but it's a little bit of my own personal story.
 So my dentist in Chicago is a fully digital CEREC dentist.
 And so he owns all the gear.
 He has an acquisition unit where he captured a digital image using Omnicam of my tooth.